How to prevent credit card fraud amid coronavirus pandemic

-Of course, freezing your credit means that you won’t be able to apply for new credit cards or loans either.
-When you’re ready to apply for a rewards credit card, take out a personal loan or even rent an apartment or set up a new utility account, you’ll need to thaw your credit reports first.
+Of course, freezing your credit means you won’t be able to apply for new credit cards or loans, either.
+When you’re ready to apply for a rewards credit card, take out a personal loan or even rent an apartment, you’ll need to thaw your credit reports, first.

-If you believe that someone is fraudulently using your credit card, your first step is to contact your credit card issuer.
+Should you believe that someone is fraudulently using your credit card, your first step is to contact your credit card issuer.
 The sooner you call your credit card company, the sooner they can help you address the potential fraud—and protect you from future fraudulent transactions.

-In order to protect yourself from credit card fraud, be both thoughtful and careful about where you share your credit card information.
-Stick to retailers you know well, avoid making donations to charities you haven’t researched and never make a peer-to-peer transaction with someone you haven’t met personally.
+To protect yourself from credit card fraud, be both thoughtful and cautious when sharing credit card information.
+Stick to retailers you know well, avoid making donations to charities you haven’t researched and never make peer-to-peer mobile payment transactions with someone you haven’t personally met.